brownrw8/fileUploader/README.md

 # File Uploader

-An application for uploading files with associated title, description, and date of upload.
+An application for uploading files with associated title, description, and create/upload date.
 Files are uploaded to existing directory specified by configuration **fileUploader.localUploadDirectory** in *application.properties*.